Kenya–South Africa relations: Apartheid

-During South Africa's apartheid regime cordial relations with Kenya were maintained, as Kenya was one of Africa's leading pro-Western governments.
-These relations weren't publicised and didn't go beyond trade until 1990.
-In November 1990 South Africa's minister of foreign affairs, Pik Botha, visited Kenya in the first publicised ministerial-level contact between the two countries since 1960.
-Relations were further consolidated when President de Klerk visited Kenya in June 1991, and Kenyan president Daniel Arap Moi visited Cape Town in June 1992; this was the first visit to South Africa by an African head of state.
+During South Africa's apartheid regime, cordial relations with Kenya were maintained as Kenya was one of Africa's leading pro-Western governments.
+These relations weren't publicized and didn't go beyond trade until 1990.
+In November 1990 South Africa's minister of foreign affairs, Pik Botha, visited Kenya in the first publicized ministerial-level contact between the two countries since 1960.
+Relations were further consolidated when President de Klerk visited Kenya in June 1991 and Kenyan president Daniel arap Moi visited Cape Town in June 1992; this was the first visit to South Africa by an African head of state.

 Kenya's Government failed to exert enough pressure against South African regime over its apartheid policy for many years in various international forms.
 While Kenya supported resolutions by the OAU which prohibited any kind of interaction with South Africa, prominent Government officials still continued to act in a way which compromised its position.

 It is suggested that Kenya heavily relied on European partners for trade so it couldn't fully comply with the OAU's resolutions.
 Others claim that it Kenya's principle of ‘non-interference’ which limited Kenya from playing a more robust role in South Africa's liberation struggle.

 Post-apartheid

-The history of relations is that Kenya, compared to Tanzania for example was not very supportive of the South African liberation struggle.
-It was against this background that relations between South Africa and Kenya were not very warm during the early days of post apartheid.
+The history of relations is that Kenya, compared to Tanzania, for example, was not very supportive of the South African liberation struggle.
+It was against this background that relations between South Africa and Kenya were not very warm during the early days of post-apartheid.

 Relations have gradually improved.
-Former President Uhuru Kenyatta of Kenya has visited Pretoria, on official capacity.
+Former President Uhuru Kenyatta of Kenya has visited Pretoria in an official capacity.
 Jacob Zuma has also visited Nairobi.
+Cyril Ramaphosa also visited Nairobi on the 9th of November 2022.